 First, we visit the Albany Whaling Station Museum, which in 1978 was the last Australian whaling station to close.
 When the Cheynes Beach Whaling Company closed in 1978, they put down their tools and walked away, which makes today's experience so authentic.
 Also left behind at the whaling station was an operating whaling boat which you can explore.
 En route to the whaling station, we will stop at the remarkable Gap and Natural Bridge.
 These are two natural features carved from granite by the forces of the ocean.
 The award-winning National ANZAC Centre on Albany's Mt Clarence with views to King George Sound from where WWI troop ships sailed.
-The centre is quite poignant, and it will take you a couple of hours to wander around and take in the exhibits and the view.
+The centre is guite poignant, and it will take you a couple of hours to wander around and take in the exhibits and the view.
 Before we enter the exhibition centre, we will have lunch at the Garrison Restaurant at the National ANZAC

 Centre.
 After the ANZAC centre, enjoy some free time to wander the interesting main streets of Albany and find yourself some supper.
+B/L

-B/L Day 7, Wednesday 14th August ALBANY - ESPERANCE Albany to Esperance is approx 500kms.
+Day 7, Monday 3rd August ALBANY - ESPERANCE

+Albany to Esperance is approx 500kms.
 On the way, we visit Fitzgerald River National Park, which is within the Fitzgerald Biosphere and globally significant as a biodiversity hotspot (i.e., it is one of the most biologically diverse places on the planet).
 The scenery on the drive to the Fitzgerald River National Park is stunning.
 We will drive into Cave Point for dramatic views and take the short, easy walk to the cliffs at the Point.
 We will also call in at Barrens Lookout, closer to the Park's entrance, with different yet dramatic views.
 The stunning walk here is less than 200m long.
 We now head to Esperance on the south coast of WA, famous for stunning white beaches, turquoise waters and clear blue skies, for a two-night stay.
 Dinner at Fish Face.
 Accommodation at Island View apartments (or similar).
-B/L/D . .....
-Day 8, Thursday 15th August ESPERANCE The stunning white sand contrasted again the clear turquoise waters are what will stay in your memory of the Esperance region.
-To get up close to this stunning landscape, we will take a 31⁄2 hr scenic wildlife cruise through the various islands of the Recherche Archipelago (105 islands).
+B/L/D get up close to this stunning landscape, we will take a 31⁄2 hr scenic wildlife cruise through the various islands of the Recherche Archipelago (105 islands).
 Regular wildlife sightings on the cruise include NZ Fur Seals, Australian Sea Lions, Cape Barren Geese, Common and Bottle Nose Dolphins, White-bellied Sea Eagles and whales.
 The rest of the day is at your leisure to rest or explore Esperance.
 If you want something more active, we can do some short walks in the nearby nature reserves and national parks (there is also a replica of Stonehenge - an interesting story).
 Dinner is at 33 Degrees or similar.
-B/L/D .....
-Day 9, Friday 16th August ESPERANCE - CAIGUNA Esperance to Caiguna is approx 570km.
-In the morning, we will stroll along some of Esperance's coastal walks against the stunning backdrop of the Recherché Archipelago before driving along the spectacular Great Ocean Drive stopping at the many vantage points.
-After a coffee in Esperance (might be the last good coffee for a while), we will start our $2\frac{1}{2}$ day road trip across the Nullarbor.
-We stop for lunch at the frontier town of Norseman and Balladonia for a break, then onto Caiguna Roadhouse.
-From Norseman at the western end of the Nullarbor, we start driving through Western Australia's Great Western Woodland.
-This woodland is special as it is the largest and healthiest temperate woodland on earth.
-For those old enough to remember Skylab falling to earth in outback Australia, it was near Balladonia, and there is a curious exhibition at the Roadhouse Museum.
-Accommodation at Caiguna Roadhouse (or similar depending on availability - they can book out in one go if a long-distance bus is scheduled).
 B/L/D